Potholes are a major problem in the UK

-If you've never experienced the thrill of airplane turbulence, you can often recreate it by driving down a pothole-covered British road (though we wouldn't recommend it).
-It can be difficult to keep your car in top condition, when trying to avoid potholes big enough to be seen from space.
-1 in 3 drivers in the UK report that their car, van or motorcycle has been damaged by potholes in the last two years.
+1 in 3 drivers in the UK report that their car, van or motorcycle has been damaged by potholes.
 The research (AA-Populus Driver Poll of more than 17,000 members, Dec 2016) found that this included damage to tyres and bodywork, and even led to crashes.
+In fact, in 2023, the pothole situation is now at its worst for five years.

 When your car's damaged by a pothole it can be a real pain, leaving you spending time and money on repairs or chasing claims for damage.
 Unfortunately, potholes can’t be prevented, they’re caused by changes in temperature and water in cracks of the road surface.

-Our survey found that only 1 in 5 of people report potholes.
-Reporting them can help them get fixed more quickly, if the council doesn't know about it, they won't know it needs to be repaired.
-If you have a local road that’s badly damaged, here’s some steps on reporting it.
+Our survey found that only 1 in 5 people report potholes.
+Reporting them can help them get fixed more quickly.
+If the council doesn't know about it, they won't know it needs to be repaired.
+Find out more about what constitutes a ‘pothole’ and how to report a dangerous pothole on this page.

 How to report potholes